Adoption leave in the public service

 If you work part-time, you are automatically reinstated full-time for the duration of your adoption leave.

-At the end of your leave, you are reassigned to your position.
+At the end of your adoption leave, you can apply for additional birth leave.

 If this is not possible, you are assigned to an equivalent job, the closest to your last place of work.